Act Six Yakima Valley

 The application for Fall 2023 is now open.
 Confirm you are eligible, submit an interest form, and add Act Six to your Common App today.

 Connect a Student to a Life-Changing Opportunity

-Know a student or group of students who are hungry to lead and could benefit from a full scholarship?
+Know a student or group of students who are hungry to lead and could benefit from Act Six?
 Schedule a presentation or nominate a student.Recruit Students

 Who We're Looking For

 Every year Act Six recruits diverse, multicultural cadres of Yakima Valley’s most promising emerging community leaders.
 We look for young people who want to use their college education to make a difference on campus and in their communities at home.

 Act Six scholars must be: